neticdk/k8s-oaas-sccd/examples/README.md

 ```

 ### Example Configuration for a cluster and two teams
-The cluster configuration is placed on a separate branch `examples` in directory [`secure-cluster`](https://github.com/neticdk/k8s-oaas-sccd/tree/examples/secure-cluster).
-Each of the teams are placed under the same branch.
+The cluster configuration is placed on a separate branch `examples-flux2` in directory [`secure-cluster`](https://github.com/neticdk/k8s-oaas-sccd/tree/examples-flux2/secure-cluster).
-The teams are called [`team-a`](https://github.com/neticdk/k8s-oaas-sccd/tree/examples/secure-namespace-team-a) and [`team-b`](https://github.com/neticdk/k8s-oaas-sccd/tree/examples/secure-namespace-team-b)
+The teams are called [`team-a`](https://github.com/neticdk/k8s-oaas-sccd/tree/examples/secure-namespace-team-a) and [`team-b`](https://github.com/neticdk/k8s-oaas-sccd/tree/examples/secure-namespace-team-b).

+_Note_ to show how teams might not even notice any difference between Flux and flux2 the teams are
+reconciled from the `examples` branch both for the Flux and flux2 example.

 ### Verifying
 Wait until everything is up an running, the last things to happen is seeing nginx and apache nginx running in the two namespaces created for `team-a` and `team-b` repectively.
 The namespaces are named after the teams.
 Once you see that is running and ready - it is possible to verify the setup as follows: